gtwy/IPv6forDuckDNS/README.md

 # Installation
 1. Run ./autoconfig-duckdns6.sh
-1. Type your site subdomain
+   1. Type your site subdomain (do not enter ".duckdns.org")
    1. Paste your DuckDNS token (watch for trailing whitespace)
-1. If applicable, enter an IPv4 service.
-(Or press ENTER to use default.)
+   1. If behind NAT, you'll be asked to enter an IPv4 service.
+If you are unsure, just press Enter.
 1. The curl request should return OK when Connecting to Duck DNS.
    1. "K0" is an official error code from DuckDNS - check your subdomain and token
    1. If you get any other output, something is broken. *See prerequisites.*
-1. The script will automatically save your configuration and create a cron job.
+1. The script will automatically save your configuration in ~/ and create a cron job.
+1. Check your crontab to make sure the service has been set.